hashtag-squirrel/my-little-snek/README.md

 It will then proceed to [display the game](#display-game).
 The player also has the option to go back to the main menu by entering "Q".

-Offering a player the option to continue a game they had started earlier, requires to save the data somewhere.
+Offering a player the option to continue a game they had started earlier, requires saving the data somewhere.
 In the case of my little Snek, the data is saved in a Google Sheet and retrieved from there or updated when needed.
 I will talk more about this below in the section about [Data Storage](#data-storage).

 ##### Display Game

 The main game display is split into two essential parts:

-1. Display the Pet and it's properties
+1. Display the Pet and its properties
     - Name
     - Age
     - ID